-Did you know it costs five times more to attract a new customer, than to keep an existing one?
+It costs more to attract a new customer than to keep an existing one.

-One of the ways J. Crew, Spotify, and SoulCycle cultivate customer loyalty is through valuable content.
-While there are many ways to do this, email marketing is one of the most powerful ways to reach your target audience -- if done correctly.
+Cultivating customer loyalty is not easy, but it is possible by continuing to offer valuable content.
+While there are many ways to do this, email marketing is one of the most powerful ways to reach your target audience — if done correctly.

 How to Build an Email List From Scratch

-2. Create a pop-up or slide-in for each page of your site.
+1. Create a pop-up CTA (call-to-action) for each page of your site.

-A pop-up might sound initially bothersome, but I’m not talking about those early 2000 pop-up’s that promised you’d “Become a Model NOW”.
+A pop-up might sound initially bothersome, but I’m not talking about those early 2000s pop-up that pop-up’s that promised you’d “Become a Model NOW”.

 Instead, I’m talking about timed pop-up ads, or onsite retargeting.
 After a user spends a certain amount of time on your page, she can receive a pop-up relevant to the content on that page, or to her behavior.
 Examples include exit pop-ups, which appear when a user tries to leave the page, or scroll pop-ups, which appear after the user scrolls a certain percentage down the page.